RAF Ferry Command: History

 The practice of ferrying aircraft from US manufacturers to the UK was begun by the Ministry of Aircraft Production.
 Its minister, Lord Beaverbrook, a Canadian by origin, reached an agreement with Sir Edward Beatty, a friend and chairman of the Canadian Pacific Railway Company, to provide ground facilities and support.
-MAP would discretely provide civilian crews and management.
-Previously, aircraft were being assembled then disassembled and then transported by ship across the Atlantic, and were subject to long delays and frequent attacks by German U-Boats.
+MAP would discreetly provide civilian crews and management.
+Previously, aircraft had been assembled, dismantled and then transported by ship across the Atlantic, and were subject to long delays and frequent attacks by German U-Boats.

-Former RAF officer Don Bennett, a specialist in long distance flying and later Air Vice Marshal and commander of the Pathfinder force, personally led the first test delivery formation flight in November 1940.
-The mission was so successful that by 1941, MAP took the operation out of the hands of CPR to put the whole operation under the Atlantic Ferry Organization ("Atfero") which was set up by Morris W. Wilson, a banker in Montreal.
+Former RAF officer Don Bennett, a specialist in long distance flying and later Air Vice Marshal and commander of the Pathfinder force, led the first test delivery formation flight in November 1940.
+The mission was so successful that by 1941, MAP took the operation out of the hands of CPR to put it under the Atlantic Ferry Organization ("Atfero") which was set up by Morris W. Wilson, a banker in Montreal.
 Wilson hired civilian pilots of widely different backgrounds and nationalities to fly the aircraft to the UK.
 Because the planes were now being flown on their own, each aircraft required specially trained navigators and radio operators.
-These crews were then ferried back by ships in convoys.
+These crews were then brought back by ships in convoys.
 "Atfero hired the pilots, planned the routes, selected the airports [and] set up weather and radiocommunication stations."